Will Trunk or Treat Save Halloween?

 If you decide to host a trunk or treat event, you’ll have to decide if it’s going to be open to the public or invitation only.
 If someone close to you is in the high risk group for COVID, you may want to invite other high-risk families.
 I belong to several disability-related parent groups, and I know many of them would love the opportunity for a safer Halloween for their kids.

-This might just be the thing that saves Halloween 2020, especially for the little ones who love dressing up and going out to get candy.
+This might just be the thing that saves Halloween for our kids in a pandemic.
+Especially for the little ones who love dressing up and going out to get candy.
 Or, those kids who would otherwise have to miss out on this tradition due to being high risk.

 If you’re worried that the candy your kids get might have come into contact with the virus then have them pick up the candy with tongs or other similar objects.
 Then, have it sit somewhere up high in your house for at least 3 days.
 But be sure to have a bag of candy on hand when you get home so the kids don’t feel tortured having to wait for their loot.